Leadership Team Represents Holy Spirit at St Patrick’s Cathedral

 After having a bit of a snack, we were set for the mass.

-Many schools strutted along the walk-way, presenting their school banners and logos.
-Many schools were celebrating anniversaries.
-Most of the catholic schools in Melbourne were there.
+Many schools strutted along the walkway, presenting their school banners and logos as they were celebrating their anniversaries.
+Most of the catholic schools in Melbourne attended.

 We got up to have the body of Christ ( the bread) from the Archbishop!
 We sang a few hymns and we had a blast- though it was very important to be respectful and represent Holy Spirit.